lbovet/el4j/el4j/sandbox/el4j-seam/README.txt

 CacheManager is not alive=) this error is related to a bug in EL4J and seems not to have an impact on the correct behavior of the application.

+3) Validations are not handled in the same way in all parts of the application.
+   The main focus of the application template was on the seam<->maven integration, the coding patterns are not yet very cleaned up.